ScrisStudio/linx.vue/README.md

 Linx.vue is a CLI tool to create applications that run on Web, Mobile Phones and Standalone Devices in a go.

 - It is the modified cli tool that was used in developing <https://github.com/scris/scristask> 1.10+.
-- Some code is from <https://github.com/halfrost/vue-objccn>
+- Some code is from <https://github.com/halfrost/vue-objccn>, so I currently choose to use gplv3, however I will rewrite these 3 files one day and change the project into mit.

 ## Build Setup